Sub-Riemannian and sub-Lorentzian geometry on $\SU(1,1)$ and on its universal cover: Sub-Riemannian geometry on and

-\begin{proposition} Up to reparameterization, we have the following results regarding the number of geodesics connecting $\tilde 1$ and $\tilde g \in \CSU(1,1)$. \begin{itemize} \item[(a)] If $\tilde g$ is in the vertical line, that is $\tilde g = (c,0)$ for some $c$, then the number of geodesics is uncountable (countably many geometrically different). \item[(b)] If $\tilde g$ is in the horizontal space, then there exists a unique geodesic connecting $\tilde g$ and $\tilde 1$.
-This geodesic is contained in the horizontal space. \item[(c)] If $\tilde g$ is any other point, then we can obtain the number of geodesics in the following way.
+Recall the definition of $\chi_k$ in \eqref{defchik}.
+Then, up to reparameterization, we have the following results regarding the number of geodesics connecting $\tilde 1$ and $\tilde g \in \wSU(1,1)$.

+\begin{proposition} \begin{itemize} \item[(a)] If $\tilde g = (c,0)$ for some $c$, then the number of geodesics is uncountable (countably many geometrically different). \item[(b)] If $\tilde g = (0,w)$ for some $w$, then there exists a unique geodesic connecting $\tilde g$ and $\tilde 1$.
+This geodesic is contained in the plane $c= 0$. \item[(c)] If $\tilde g$ is any other point, then we can obtain the number of geodesics in the following way.
 Let $k$ be the largest positive integer, such that

 If there exists $k$, such that the above inequality is strict, then there are $2k + 1$ geodesics connecting these two points.
 If $k$ gives the equality, then the number of geodesics is $2k$.
 If no such $k$ exists, then there is a unique geodesic. \end{itemize} \end{proposition}